Aims and Objectives

 - Able to specialise in this subject or apply the general skills within your chosen degree pathway.

-The module is delivered through lectures and practical classes.
+The module is delivered through lectures and practical workshops.
 Our approach is to provide exciting examples of chemistry in real marine environments.
 After providing an overview of important features of biogeochemical cycles, the course considers the specific examples of the carbon cycle, macronutrient cycles, and iron in the ocean.
 Within each of these general topics important chemical concepts that provide a mechanistic understanding of the behaviour of elements in the ocean, such as redox, solubility, kinetics and equilibria, will be introduced.

-The practical sessions provide skills training and allow us to assess student learning and provide direct feedback on progress.
+The workshop sessions provide skills training and allow us to assess student learning and provide direct feedback on progress.
 You will work through structured worksheets with assistance from demonstrators and staff.
 We start by revising basic chemical concepts that are used at GCSE and A level and build up to applying these concepts to real examples in chemical oceanography.
 Practical sessions cover areas such as the kinetics of iron oxidation in seawater, controls on the distributions of nutrients and dissolved oxygen in the oceans and an introduction to simple box models.
 Specific help will be given to students with only a very basic background in chemistry in the practical sessions.

 Learning and Teaching